 You might want to get your teeth whitened before your bonding appointment so that the resin can be color-matched to your preferred shade.
 If your bonded teeth are looking a bit lackluster, the best solution is to have the material removed and reapplied.

-Schedule Your Consultation in Austin, TX Today
+Schedule a Dental Bonding Consultation in Austin, TX!